srsajjad/scroll-percentage/README.md

 })
 ```

-if the scrollabe element is window, then a second parameter is necessary.
+if the scrollable element is window, then a second parameter is necessary.
 the second parameter - height of the element, window is scrolling by -
 ```javascript
 calculateScrollPercentage(e.target, document.querySelector(someElement).clientHeight)